 However, it appears that all of these more archaic humans were absorbed into a wave of cultural shape-shifters – the Anatomically Modern humans, who in short order, tackled every ecosystem out of Africa as well as in it..
 It is noteworthy that they did a lot of this IN THE MIDDLE OF AN ICE AGE.
-The evidence of traces of mysterious, as well as “known”, archaic contributions in literally ALL modern Homo sapiens, different ones in Africa, than in Eurasia, is now clear.
-So is the evidence that archaic Homo sapiens and even earlier species, had been highly successful as keystone species that even spread to islands.
+The evidence of traces of mysterious, as well as “known”, archaic contributions in literally ALL modern Homo sapiens, in Africa and in Eurasia, is now clear.
+There is also the evidence that archaic Homo sapiens, and even earlier species, had been highly successful as keystone species, that even was able to spread to islands.

 What was it, that made the cultural ecology of this latest model so much more successful?
 Why did this cultural change alter selection in a direction favourable to leaner people with lighter skeletons?

 It was probably a small change at first.